rjonnal/octoblob/examples/optopol_interface/README.md

 After downloading, put them into the `examples/optopol_interface` folder.

 ## OCT/ORG processing

 1. Edit the file `process.py`, and edit the values assigned to `org_start_frame`, `org_end_frame` as needed.
 For single flash experiments, only a subset of B-scans must be processed; see the code comment for details.

-2. Using the Anaconda terminal (command prompt), change into the `octoblob/examples/optopol_interface` folder and run the program by issuing `python process.py` at the command prompt.
+2. Using the Anaconda terminal (command prompt), change into the `octoblob/examples/optopol_interface` folder and run the program by issuing `python process.py FILENAME` at the command prompt. `FILENAME` should be replaced by the name of the file containing **amplitude** data, e.g., `GB_1905021_GB_TrackingON_20230217101223_2_101x250x2048x2_Amp.bin`.
 This will take a few minutes.
 The ORG processing in particular is somewhat slow.

 ## ORG visualization

-0. Edit the following parameters in `plot_general_org.py`:
+0. If necessary, edit the following parameters in `plot_general_org.py`:

 ```python
 stimulus_index = 50